gooddata/gooddata-python-sdk/gooddata-metadata-client/docs/EntitiesApi.md

     # Create an instance of the API class
     api_instance = entities_api.EntitiesApi(api_client)
     id = "/6bUUGjjNSwg0_bs" # str |
-    filter = "filter=authenticationId==someString" # str | Filtering parameter in RSQL.
+    filter = "filter=authenticationId==someString;firstname==someString" # str | Filtering parameter in RSQL.
 See https://github.com/jirutka/rsql-parser.
 You can specify any object parameter and parameter of related entity (for example title=='Some Title';description=='desc').
 Additionally, if the entity relationship represents a polymorphic entity type, it can be casted to its subtypes (for example relatedEntity::subtype.subtypeProperty=='Value 123'). (optional)

     # example passing only required values which don't have defaults set
     try: